Explore Pacific Grove in Winter

-The male bulls begin to arrive at central coast breeding grounds and fight for dominance around late November.
+The male bulls begin to arrive at Central Coast breeding grounds and fight for dominance around late November.
 The pups are born around the last two weeks in January.
-Find your way to one of the rookeries at Ano Nuevo or San Simeon to witness the truly amazing relationships between seals in all their loud, intense, portly and smelly glory.
+Onlookers can view rookeries at Ano Nuevo or San Simeon to witness the truly amazing relationships between seals in all their loud, intense, portly and smelly glory.

 A trip to the tip of Point Pinos for a rare land-based view of pelagic seabirds, which normally feed much farther offshore and are thus seldom seen.
 Or, even better, go on a pelagic bird-watching boat trip (you’re sure to see marine mammals at the same time).
 Among the many pelagic birds that visit Monterey Bay in the winter, look for Albatross, Storm Petrels, and Alcids (including the Ancient Murrelet, Auklets, and the Tufted Puffin).

 Although you can see whales year-round in Monterey Bay, look for Gray whales migrating south to Baja California to have their babies mid-December through mid-February, peaking in mid-January.
 In general, November through February is a great time to also view Risso's dolphins, Long-Beaked Common dolphins, Pacific White-Sided dolphins, and Dall's porpoise.

 If the California rains behave, then January is great for mushrooms.
-Check out the mushroom varieties at the Santa Cruz Fungus Fair.
+Check out the mushroom varieties at the Santa Cruz Fungus Fair and

 The best time to find Big Sur jade is after a big winter storm.
 Where’s the best place?
 Jade Cove, just south of Plaskett Point in Big Sur.
 To reach the narrow beach at Jade Cove, walk along a brushy trail and clamber down the cliff, holding on to a rope to the water level.
 For easier access, drive a bit further south to Willow Creek.
 Look for green pebbles in tide pools between boulders.
 Then try scratching them with a knife.
 If you can scratch a pebble, it’s serpentine.
 If not, it’s nephrite - Big Sur jade.
 We encourage "catch and release" rock hounding; please leave the jade for all to find and enjoy.
 Jade Cove is protected as part of the Monterey Bay Marine Sanctuary.